lvash/Ecological_Genomics/Online_Notebook.md

 1. Sequence **more replicates rather than increasing read depth** (improved estimation of bio variance)
 2. Sequence each sample to a **depth** that ensures the majority of transcripts are covered by **>10 reads** (minimizing sampling noise bias and Poisson counting error plateaus; **~10-20M mapped reads/sample** is sufficient)
 3. Sequence at least **3 biological replicates per condition**, more when biological variance is high and/or when the research question inclues small expression differences
-4. Conduct a **pilot sequencing experiment** (What is best/powerful experiment I can afford?
-What is smallest fold change I can reliably detect?)
-Use tools!
+4. Conduct a **pilot sequencing experiment** (**What is best/powerful experiment I can afford?
+What is smallest fold change I can reliably detect?**) Use **tools!**

 There are a few software tools that can evaluate statistical power and calculate appropriate sample sizes and depths for DE experiments
+##### If there is time:
 Take into account research question (exceptions):
 + Rare transcripts
 + Subtle fold changes